nadelstein/GOLD806/all_class_resources/Module1-Hurricanes/806-edss-day2-part2.md

 need to add another layer—via `geom_point()`—for the coordinates indicating the position of each storm’s record.

-For convenience reasons, let’s modify the map, and create a `"ggplot"` object called `gg_world`.
+To handle the code more easily, let’s modify the map, and create a `"ggplot"` object called `gg_world`.
 We’ll use this object as our “canvas” for plotting the storm locations:

 ``` r
 # map "canvas" stored as gg_world